Last Updated on: 1st October 2023, 08:50 am

-When people ask, “is tuna bad for hermit crabs?” they’re likely questioning tinned tuna.
-Most fresh fish is safe for hermit crabs, as long as it’s prepared appropriately and served in moderation.
+When people ask, “Is tuna bad for hermit crabs?” they’re likely questioning tinned tuna.
+Most fresh fish is safe for hermit crabs if prepared appropriately and served in moderation.

-Tuna fish is a good addition to a hermit crab’s diet.
+Tuna fish is an excellent addition to a hermit crab’s diet.
 It’s not something to feed daily, but it’s a rich source of protein.
 However, the presence of mercury in tuna must be considered.

 Advantages of Giving Tuna to Hermit Crabs

-Aside from hermit crabs finding tuna familiar and comforting, there are various health benefits.
+Aside from hermit crabs finding tuna familiar, there are health benefits.

-Tuna fish is an excellent source of protein for hermit crabs, aiding their physical growth and development and providing Vitamin D for calcium absorption, which is essential for the exoskeleton.
+Tuna fish is an excellent source of protein for hermit crabs, aiding their physical growth and development and providing vitamin D3 for calcium absorption, which is essential for the exoskeleton.